Wisconsin Now Requires a Photo ID to Vote

 To receive a voter ID should bring your campus ID card or other photo ID card to the Student Services Office at your campus.

-Here is a list of Branch Campus Student Affairs Offices.
+Here is a list of Campus Student Solution Centers.

 Find information on UW-Eau Claire's voting information page.